himanshugupta5458/himanshugupta5458/README.md

 I'm that PM who opens **VS Code** before opening **Figma**.
 Currently at **Trans Maldivian Airways** (world's largest seaplane operator), working in the CEO's office and turning operational nightmares into automated solutions.

+On the side, I run **Morchadi Jewels** - a D2C brand where I handle everything from tech infrastructure to business operations.
+Because why just manage products when you can build entire businesses?

 I don't just manage products - **I build them, deploy them, and make sure they deliver results.**

 ```python
 class HimanshuGupta:
     def __init__(self):